Extending Fair Null-Space Projections for Continuous Attributes to Kernel Methods: Related Work

 In recent years, a set of novel approaches to compute fairness measures for continuous fairness have been introduced -- most aim to measure the statistical dependence between the model prediction and the protected attribute. \citet{mary_fairness-aware_2019} introduce a fairness measure based on the Hirschfeld–Gebelein–Rényi (HGR) maximum correlation and a method for its estimation based on kernel density estimations.
 Concurrently, two generalizations of demographic parity were introduced: \citet{giuliani_generalized_2023} present (inspired by properties of the HGR) a family of Generalized Disparate Impact indicators (GeDI) and \citet{jiang_generalized_2022} put forward ``Generalized Demographic Parity'' (GDP) by using a kernel density estimation to weight local and global prediction averages.

-A different approach is taken by \citet{narasimhan_pairwise_2020} by deriving pairwise fairness (PF) a measure based on pairwise comparisons for demographic parity and equalized odds.
+A different approach is taken by \citet{narasimhan_pairwise_2020} by deriving pairwise fairness (PF), a measure based on pairwise comparisons for demographic parity and equalized odds.

 It has been mathematically shown \cite{kleinberg_inherent_2017} that the respective objectives of different fairness measures are mutually exclusive.
 It therefore remains up to the designer of the machine learning system which measure to employ during training.
-This is aggravated in the continuous fairness setting as computational tractability becomes an issue: the complexity usually ranges from quadratic to cubic.
+This is aggravated in the continuous fairness setting as computational tractability can become an issue depending on the chosen measure and its parameters.

-A prevalent strategy is to include one of the fairness measures (or more commonly a suitable approximation) into the optimization problem as a tunable constraint or penalty - for example \citet{mary_fairness-aware_2019} use a neural network penalized by an upper bound of the HGR (we refer to this as ``NN-HGR'').
+One strategy is to include one of the fairness measures (or a suitable surrogate) into the optimization problem as a penalty -- for example \citet{mary_fairness-aware_2019} use a neural network penalized by an upper bound of the HGR (denoted ``NN-HGR''), \citet{kong_fair_2025} penalize with a new metric whilst \citet{lai_fairicp_2025} rely on an adversarial technique.